pencil2d/pencil2d.github.io/doc/faq.md

 ## Can I flip / mirror my drawings?

-Yes, in version 0.6 you can flip your drawings either vertically or horizontally.
+Yes, in version 0.6.0 and above you can flip your **drawings** either vertically or horizontally.

 If you want to flip the **VIEW** (meaning you only mirror how you see the canvas) you can use the menu commands: